-Does SAQA arrange for my work to be sent to the Traveling Exhibition Coordinator?
+Does SAQA arrange for my work to be sent to the SAQA shipping facility?

 No, each artist is responsible for following the shipping instructions included in the Artist Instructions.
-SAQA does not pay for shipping of artwork to the Traveling Exhibition Coordinator.
+SAQA does not pay for shipping of artwork to our central shipping facility.
 Non-US artists can request reimbursement for a portion of their shipping costs.
 More details

 SAQA will cover shipping costs to the venues and back to the artist when the final exhibition closes.